maxgribov/Spine/README.md

 Implemented almost all the functionality of the essential version of Spine app:
 Animation of bones, skins, animation of slots, creation of physical bodies on the basis of bounding boxes and some other.
 See [Implemented Features](#implemented-features) for more information.

+Example of working with the library: [Sample project](https://github.com/maxgribov/SpineSampleProject)<BR>
+Learn more about working with the library: [Spine Wiki](https://github.com/maxgribov/Spine/wiki)

 ![Hero](images/spine_readme_hero.png)

 ## Installing